How to Grow Cherry Trees for the Best Harvest

 A good trick for managing the size and shape of the tree is tipping.
 If new shoots are a foot or more in length by early summer, just pinch out the tip of any new growth that exceeds 12 to 16 inches.
 The shoots will then start to make numerous side branches at the tip, which will help control height and provide more fruiting branches.

 Sweet cherries have a tendency toward long, bare branches devoid of fruit.
 Cutting a notch through the bark to the inner hardwood just above a dormant bud often stimulates the bud to grow, a technique that can be used to encourage low, fruitful branching.
-Eventually, these buds along the trunk and branches will die if they aren’t stimulated.
+Eventually these buds along the trunk and branches will die if they aren’t stimulated.
 So it’s best to do your notching early on wood no older than two years.
-Sweet cherry trees, more than any other fruit type, reach for the sky.
+More than any other fruit trees, sweet cherry trees reach for the sky.
 The more vertical the branch, the more vegetative the growth.
-By bending branches 30 to 60 degrees, you will have fewer leaves and more fruit.
+By bending branches 30° to 60°, you will have fewer leaves and more fruit.
 It’s easy to tie down or brace a branch with a grooved piece of wood.
 Tree scientists believe that bending branches slows the draining of hormones that are critical for fruiting.
 And the fruit is what we want.
 Despite the obstacles, the royal thrill of picking sweet cherries makes it all worthwhile.

 A Bowl of Cherry Choices